* Steve Jobs returns to work after near 6-month leave

 * At Apple a few days a week, working from home otherwise

-* Apple shares flat on Nasdaq (Adds analyst comment, byline; updates shares)
+* Apple shares flat on Nasdaq (Adds analyst comments; updates shares)

-SAN FRANCISCO, June 29 (Reuters) - Apple Inc (AAPL.O) Chief Executive Steve Jobs is back at work following a near 6-month medical leave, though he will work at least initially from home for a few days a week, the company said on Monday.
+SAN FRANCISCO, June 29 (Reuters) - Apple Inc AAPL.O Chief Executive Steve Jobs is back at work following a near 6-month medical leave, although he will work at least initially from home for a few days a week, the company said on Monday.

 In January, after initially blaming his noticeable weight loss on a hormone imbalance, Jobs announced he was taking medical leave until the end of June, saying his health-related issues were “more complex” than originally thought.